Brotizolam: Side effects

 Common side effects of brotizolam are typical of hypnotic benzodiazepines and are related to CNS depression, and include somnolence, ataxia, headache, anterograde amnesia, dizziness, fatigue, impairment of motor functions, slurred speech, confusion, and clumsiness.

 Less common side effects include hypotension, respiratory depression, hallucinations, nausea and vomiting, palpitations, and paradoxical reactions (i.e. aggression, anxiety, violent behavior, etc.).

 Brotizolam can cause residual side effects the next day such as impaired cognitive and motor functions as well as drowsiness.
 Disruption of sleep patterns may also occur such as suppression of REM sleep.
 These side effects are more likely at higher doses (above 0.5–1 mg).

 In clinical trials brotizolam 0.125 to 0.5 mg improved sleep in insomniacs similarly to nitrazepam 2.5 and 5 mg, flunitrazepam 2 mg and triazolam 0.25 mg, whilst brotizolam 0.5 mg was shown to be superior to flurazepam 30 mg, but inferior to temazepam 30 mg in some studies.
 Brotizolam at dosages below 0.5 mg at night usually produced minimal morning drowsiness; no residual impairment of psychomotor performance occurs following dosages within the recommended range of 0.125 to 0.25 mg.
 No serious side effects have been reported to date and the most frequently observed adverse experiences are drowsiness, headache and dizziness.
 Mild rebound insomnia may occur in some patients when treatment is stopped.

-Contraindications and special caution
+Contraindications

 Thienodiazepines and benzodiazepines require special precaution if used in the elderly, during pregnancy, in children, alcohol or drug-dependent individuals and individuals with comorbid psychiatric disorders.